eNMS-automation/eNMS/docs/source/administration/debug.md

 number of devices (200 by default) one at a time, fetch those devices one at a time and delete each of those devices one at a time.
 The results are displayed in the `Output` panel.
+- `start_query_monitoring.py`: - "start" query monitoring to analyze what SQL queries are sent to the database and how long they take to execute (only active in "debug" mode).

 Select the desired option in the dropdown list to view and/or edit the code of the selected file.
 Execute the code by clicking the `Run Code` button.
 Any